-The actions you take and the decisions you make in the days, weeks, and months following an auto collision will make or break your insurance claim/case.
+The actions you take and the decisions you make in the days, weeks, and months following a car wreck will make or break your insurance claim.

 Remember: The big insurance companies have already had the opportunity to plan for and strategize how to deal with your auto accident claim before you ever got hurt.
 They are businesses focused on earning money – not on paying you what you deserve or what is fair.
 They operate to delay and deny your claim.

-Q: What should your first steps be following a motor vehicle collision or car wreck?
+Q: What should your first steps be following a motor vehicle collision?

 A: Verify your safety and the safety of any passengers.
-Exit your vehicle when safe to do so and verify if any other person(s) involved in the car wreck or wrecks has / have been injured.
-If anyone involved in the automobile accident has sustained injuries you should immediately contact 911.
+Exit your vehicle when safe to do so and verify if any other person(s) involved in the accident have been injured.
+If any has sustained an injury you should immediately call 911.

 Q: Should I move my vehicle?

-A: If possible you should avoid moving your vehicle or allowing the at-fault driver to move his or her vehicle until after law enforcement officials have had the opportunity to examine the scene of the accident.
-Sometimes how the vehicles made contact can make all the difference in whether the insurance company denies your claim or not.
+A: If possible you should avoid moving your automobile or allowing the at-fault driver to move their vehicle until after law enforcement officials have had the opportunity to examine the accident scene.
+Sometimes how the cars made contact can make all the difference in whether the insurance company accepts or denies your car accident injury claim.

-Remember: If the vehicles need to be moved before law enforcement officials arrive – to protect your safety or the safety of anyone else – remember to take multiple photographs of all vehicles involved in the collision(s) before they are moved.
+Remember: If the automobiles must be moved before law enforcement officials arrive, to protect your safety or the safety of others, be sure to take multiple photographs of all vehicles involved in the accident before they are moved.

-Q: I didn’t get photographs of the at-fault driver’s vehicle.
-Could that hurt my case?
+Q: I didn’t get photographs of the at-fault driver’s car.
+Could that hurt my car accident case?

 A: Potentially.
-Often times the damage to your vehicle might only be moderate but the damage to the car that hit you might be more substantial.
-The insurance company loves to conveniently not take photographs of the at-fault motorist’s vehicle.
+Often times the damage to your automobile might only be moderate, but the damage to the car that hit you might be more substantial.
+The insurance company loves to conveniently not take photographs of the at-fault driver’s car.

-Q: Should you call Police or other law enforcement officials to the scene of the car wreck or car accident?
+Q: Should you call Police or other law enforcement officials to the scene of the car crash?

-A: Yes, you should always attempt to have the Police or other responsible agency investigate the car wreck.
+A: Yes, you should always attempt to have the Police investigate the car crash.
 The results of the Officer’s investigation will be documented in a Texas Peace Officer’s Crash Report that could aid in establishing liability against the at-fault party or at-fault parties.
-If they try and get you to simply exchange insurance information with the other driver(s) you should specifically request that the Officer complete a Texas Peace Officer’s Crash Report.
+If they try to make you simply exchange insurance information with the other drivers, you should specifically request that the police officer complete a Texas Peace Officer’s Crash Report.

-Remember: If the Police refuse to investigate the collision you should exchange insurance information with the at-fault driver and obtain at least the following additional information: his or her name, date of birth, address, and driver’s license number.
-Don’t forget to obtain contact information from any and all witnesses.
+Remember: If the Police refuse to investigate the auto collision, you should exchange insurance information with the at-fault driver and obtain at minimum, the following additional information: their name, date of birth, address, and driver’s license number.
+Also get contact information from any and all witnesses.

-Also Remember: Insurance companies sometimes even attempt to deny claims where people have been rear-ended.
+Also Remember: Insurance companies sometimes even attempt to deny car accident claims where people have been rear-ended.
 They can claim you stopped suddenly.
 They can claim their insured was faced with a sudden emergency.
-If they can find a reason to deny your claim they will.
-Do not assume just because you were rear-ended that you do not need to call Police to investigate the collision.
+If they can find a reason to deny your auto accident claim they will.
+Do not assume, just because you were rear-ended, that you do not need to call Police out to investigate the wreck.

-How We Can Help You: Our in-house private investigator can quickly request and obtain the Texas Police Officer’s Crash Report / Police Report arising from your motor vehicle collision or car wreck at no up-front cost to you.
+How We Can Help You: Our in-house private investigator can quickly request and obtain the Texas Police Officer’s Crash Report arising from your motor vehicle collision at no up-front cost to you.

 Q: What information should you get from witnesses?

-A: Do not assume it’s okay to only write down the name and telephone number of a witness.
+A: Do not assume it’s okay to simply write down the name and telephone number of a witness.
 Some names are very common.
 Phone numbers change all the time.

-How We Can Help You: Our in-house private investigator has been trained in establishing fault on the other party and/or parties involved in your motor vehicle collision.
+How We Can Help You: Our in-house private investigator has been trained in establishing fault on the other parties involved in your car accident.
 This generally includes: